 - 1. Internal Audit Matters.
-To the extent necessary or appropriate, with respect to the Company's internal audit function, the Audit Committee shall: - (a) Review the appointment and replacement of the senior internal audit executive and discuss with the independent auditor and management the internal audit department responsibilities, budget and staffing and any recommended changes in the planned scope of the internal audit. - (b) Receive periodic reports on the scope and results of work performed by the internal audit function. - (c) Review the significant reports to management prepared by the internal audit department and management's responses. - 2.
-Risk Assessment and Management.
-The Audit Committee shall discuss guidelines and policies to govern the process by which risk assessment and risk management is undertaken including: - (a) Oversee, review and discuss with management the Company's practices with respect to enterprise-wide risk assessment and risk management and oversee management's periodic discussion with the Board regarding the Company's significant risk exposures and the steps taken to monitor, control and mitigate such exposures. - (b) Review and discuss with management the results of risk assessments with respect to cybersecurity and data protection and the implementation of the Company's policies, procedures, processes and controls for management of such risks. - (c) Receive regular reports, or more often as necessary, from the Company on cybersecurity incidents and threats and privacy and data security risk exposure. - (d) Discuss with management the Company's major financial and accounting risk exposures and the steps management has taken to monitor and control such exposures, including the Company's risk assessment and risk management policies.
+To the extent necessary or appropriate, with respect to the Company's internal audit function, the Audit Committee shall: - (a) Review the appointment and replacement of the senior internal audit executive and discuss with the independent auditor and management the internal audit department responsibilities, budget and staffing and any recommended changes in the planned scope of the internal audit. - (b) Receive periodic reports on the scope and results of work performed by the internal audit function. - (c) Review the significant reports to management prepared by the internal audit department and management's responses.

+- 2. Risk Assessment and Management.
+The Audit Committee shall discuss guidelines and policies to govern the process by which risk assessment and risk management is undertaken including: - (a) Oversee, review and discuss with management the Company's practices with respect to enterprise wide risk assessment and risk management and oversee management's periodic discussion with the Board regarding the Company's significant risk exposures and the steps management has taken to monitor, control and mitigate such exposures. - (b) Discuss with management the Company's major financial and accounting risk exposures and the steps management has taken to monitor and control such exposures, including the Company's risk assessment and risk management policies.